In my work as a therapist, I see daily examples of relationships slowly dying—and occasionally exploding.

 While tragic, these examples give me some insight into a common set of factors that tend to ruin relationships.
 And with a little reverse engineering, they also shed light on how we might strengthen and improve relationships.

 I’ve taken these factors and combined them with my own training as a psychologist to come up with five practical tips anyone can use to improve the quality of your most important relationships.

 Whether you want to strengthen your marriage, be a better parent, or get along better with your boss, learning to see people like a therapist can be a powerful way to do it.

 1. For better communication, validate first, problem-solve second.

-By far the biggest mistake I see people make in their relationships is getting stuck in problem-solving mode.
+By far the biggest mistake I see people (myself, included!) make in their relationships is getting stuck in problem-solving mode.

 When we’re stuck in problem-solving mode, we immediately respond to anything difficult or painful as if it was a problem: We analyze, judge, dissect, compare, evaluate, and interrogate.
 And while all of these problem-solving approaches are helpful if you’re building a bridge or solving an equation, they tend to backfire when applied to people.